Homophobia: What are your rights as a victim?

 Verified 20 October 2020 - Directorate for Legal and Administrative Information (Prime Minister)

-The law specifically punishes insults, defamation, violence and discrimination, when they are based on the real or perceived sexual orientation of the victim.
+The law specifically punishes insults, defamation, violence and discrimination, when based on the real or perceived sexual orientation of the victim.
 We are talking about homophobic abuse, defamation, violence and discrimination.
 If you are a victim or witness to these events, you can alert the emergency services and report the events.
 If you are a victim, you can file a complaint.

 Insult or defamation